 How many times have you seen this happen?
 Never.
 Are engineers blind, don’t really care or what?
 The truth is that wood frame houses are structurally very safe.
 It is rare for a need to inform the client or the civil authorities that a wood frame house structure is unsafe.
 Expansive soil distortion can create structural inadequacies, but that is unusual and the structural safety issues are normally easily corrected.

 Expansive soil movement can create safety issues that should be corrected, but the correction almost always does not involve foundation repair.
 For example, if a fire escape door binds so tightly that a 2-year old cannot open it this is a clear safety issue and should be corrected posthaste.
 Note that the sticking door can be corrected without underpinning the foundation.
-In most cases, underpinning will not correct the sticking door.
+In most cases, underpinning will not correct a sticking door.

 Structural integrity issues due to structural inadequacies